zwave-js/node-zwave-js/packages/core/core.api.md

     metadata: ValueMetadata | undefined;
 }

+// Warning: (ae-missing-release-tag) "Meter" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface Meter extends MeterDefinition {
+    // (undocumented)
+    readonly key: number;
+}

+// Warning: (ae-missing-release-tag) "MeterDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface MeterDefinition {
+    // (undocumented)
+    readonly name: string;
+    // (undocumented)
+    readonly scales: MeterScaleGroup;
+}

+// Warning: (ae-missing-release-tag) "MeterScale" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface MeterScale extends MeterScaleDefinition {
+    // (undocumented)
+    readonly key: number;
+}

+// Warning: (ae-missing-release-tag) "MeterScaleDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface MeterScaleDefinition {
+    // (undocumented)
+    readonly label: string;
+    // (undocumented)
+    readonly unit?: string;
+}

+// Warning: (ae-missing-release-tag) "MeterScaleGroup" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type MeterScaleGroup = Record<number, MeterScaleDefinition>;

 // Warning: (ae-missing-release-tag) "MPANState" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)